Emergent Chaos-Like Dynamics of Spin-Orbit Torque-Driven Magnetic Transitions: Methods

-Simulating an individual pump-probe cycle, we can investigate a single signature of the magnetic response to the current pump pulse, which complements our experimental findings.
+Simulating an individual pump--probe cycle, we can investigate a single signature of the magnetic response to the current pump pulse, which complements our experimental findings.
+In addition, we provide the simulation of seven subsequent pulses in Supplementary Fig.~3: Adding the stochasticity of a temperature ``field'' \cite{Leliaert_SimTemperature} during the first \num{10} calculation steps, we prepare infinitesimally changed initial states at the onset of each SOT pulse.
 Note that introducing stochasticity in the simulations is not feasible to the extent our experiment can provide it.
-Increasing the number of simulated pump-probe cycles is computationally very expensive and does not further advance our insights since it cannot account for slight temperature variations or magnetic inhomogeneities always present in the material.
+Increasing the number of simulated pump--probe cycles is computationally very expensive and does not further advance our insights since it cannot account for slight temperature variations or magnetic inhomogeneities always present in the material.

-We were required to use a factor of \num{2.5} higher current densities in the simulations to achieve the same response as in the experiment.
-We did not attempt to arbitrarily adjust the material parameters to further match the simulation with the experiment.